andrew/ultimate-awesome/README.md

 - [awesome-plan9](https://github.com/henesy/awesome-plan9) - A curated list of awesome Plan9-related documents, libraries, and software.
 - [awesome-community](https://github.com/phpearth/awesome-community) - A curated list of awesome programming, development, technical support and discussion channels, groups, communities, resources and other shiny things.
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
-- [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-transformer-search](https://github.com/automl/awesome-transformer-search) - A curated list of awesome resources combining Transformers with Neural Architecture Search.
 - [Awesome-Indonesia-NLP](https://github.com/irfnrdh/Awesome-Indonesia-NLP) - Resource NLP & Bahasa .